×

 Hiland Road Bike

 If you love doing big miles, then you need a bike with the same affinities.
-For that reason, we present to you the Hiland Road Bike.
+For that reason, we present you the Hiland Road Bike.
 This is an entry-level road bicycle with a relaxed geometry that’s ideal for beginners and century rides.

 When it comes to the components, the groupset of choice is entry-level Shimano.
 In total, you get 21 gears, which is more than enough for beginners, but less than ideal for experienced riders.